runze1223/VH-NBEATS/README.md

 ### This is an offical implementation of VH-NBEATS and VH-PatchTST model.
 ## Key Designs

-:star2: Hierarchical timestamp basis Block is developed to capture global perspective pattern of time series.
+:star2: Hierarchical timestamp basis Block is developed to capture hierarchical effects by levearging hierarchical timestamp information.

 :star2: Variational autoencoder structure is introduced to achieve a significant improvement over the standard deterministic approach